 - 1 teaspoon oregano

-- 1 teaspoon of salt
+- 1 teaspoon salt

-- ¼ teaspoon of pepper
+- ¼ teaspoon pepper

-- ¼ teaspoon cayenne pepper (optional for heat)
+- ¼ teaspoon cayenne pepper optional for heat

-- 1 heaping tablespoon of tomato paste
+- 1 heaping tablespoon tomato paste

-- 1 package of vegan chorizo
+- 1 package vegan chorizo

-- 1 can (15 oz) crushed tomatoes
+- 1 15 ounce can crushed tomatoes

 - 1 cup vegetable broth